mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 98 - Speling Mistakes/readme.md

 [X] Automatic
 - Some IDEs have warnings on the typos.

 # Tags 🏷️

-- Readability

 - Naming

-- Code Styling

 # Level 🔋